Electronic-Mango/philosopher-discord-bot/README.md

 So if you make any changes there, just restart the container.
 There's no need to rebuild the image.

-Docker Compose will by default load parameters from just `.env` file with highest priority.
+Docker Compose will by default load parameters from just `.env` file with the highest priority.
 So a file named exactly `.env` can also be used for source of parameters, without any changes to `docker-compose.yml` or other project files.

 You can also supply a custom `.env` by modifying `docker-compose.yml` and: